Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

 where $\rho^{(2)}$ is the two-nucleon density defining the probability for finding two nucleons with transverse and longitudinal positions $b$ and $z$.
 For \mbox{mean-field} models, we can assume $\rho^{(2)}$ approximately factorizes into ${\sim} \rho(b_1,z_1)\rho(b_2,z_2)$.
 Studies show the SRC pairs significantly impact the two-nucleon density leading to a typical correction of~\cite{Miller:1975hu,Cruz-Torres:2017sjy}

-where the correlation function $C(|z_1-z_2|)$ is sensitive to the number of nucleons in SRC pairs, i.e. $C_A^N$.
-Therefore, the SRC-induced correlation in the nuclear density can impact the calculated nuclear thickness functions and thereby low-$x$ phenomena.

-As with the modeling of high-$x$ Fermi-motion effects, accounting for low-$x$ behavior in the present SRC model is an effective way to capture dynamics that is sensitive to the abundance of SRC pairs.
-It does not mean to imply that the measured behavior at low-$x$ stems only from the modification of the structure of nucleons in SRC pairs.
+Here, the correlation function $C(|z_1-z_2|)$ is sensitive to the number of nucleons in SRC pairs ({\it i.e.}, $C^A_N$).
+Therefore, $\rho^{(2)}$ modifies the nuclear thickness function, which will impact the low-$x$ region.
+This does not mean to imply that the measured behavior at low-$x$ stems only from the modification of the structure of nucleons in SRC pairs, but it can potentially depend on the SRC-induced correlation.
+This requires further investigation with additional low-$x$ data.

 \sectionX{Analysis and Results} The analysis utilized the full set of available world data on nuclear lepton DIS, Drell-Yan processes, and $W$ and $Z$ boson production (see the Supplementary Material for data-set details).
 The corresponding theory predictions were obtained in collinear factorization with the parton-level cross-sections calculated at the next-to-leading order (NLO) of QCD.
 The DIS data primarily constrain the $u$ and $d$ quark and anti-quark distributions, whereas the $W$ and $Z$ boson production data from LHC proton-lead collisions also constrain strange quark and gluon distributions down to lower momentum fractions of $x\,{\sim}\,10^{-3}$.